StebenLee/React/practice2/README.md

 # Practice2

-  Making suer that version of modules same as origin.
+  Making sure that version of modules same as origin.